MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sites/site-is-read-only.md

 ---
 title: SharePoint or OneDrive read-only error messages
-description: Provides solutions for error messages that indicate SharePoint sites in read only mode.
+description: Provides solutions for error messages that indicate SharePoint sites in read-only mode.
 The most common cause is that the site has been locked or closed.
 author: salarson
 manager: dcscontentpm
 localization_priority: Normal